 Driving with too much air pressure means that less of the tread is in contact with the pavement, making it easy to lose control.
 Too little air pressure means that the tires are too soft and could cause the vehicle to lose control, especially if the tire is on the front.

 If you notice uneven wear and feathering of the tread, your vehicle might need an alignment or it might have an issue with the suspension – or both.

-If you need new tires, call our Repair One auto repair shop in Klein, Tx. or The Woodlands, Tx. or use our online form to schedule an appointment.
+If you need to repair, replace, or do other maintenance on your tires, call our Repair One auto repair shop in Klein, TX or The Woodlands, TX.
+Order your tires below or schedule an appointment.